-As a refresher for the non-history buffs, The Rehabilitation Act was signed by President Richard Nixon on September 26, 1973 to provide protections and services for individuals with disabilities.
-The Act was established in attempt to break down some of the societal barriers that those living with a disability faced.
+As a refresher for the non-history buffs, The Rehabilitation Act was signed by President Richard Nixon on September 26, 1973 to provide protection and services for individuals with disabilities.
+The Act was established in an attempt to break down some of the societal barriers that those living with a disability faced.
 Each section addresses a different core area, with Section 508 specifically covering issues related to access to communication and computer technology.
 Amendments to The Act have been established over the last 44 years with the goal to continue to increase accessibility and support across all walks of life.

 So why does increased web accessibility matter?